How To Make Turkey Gravy

 How do you make vegan gravy?

-Obviously, vegan gravy is not turkey.
-However you can use this recipe, substituting vegan vegetable broth for the liquid, and 1/4 cup vegan butter to make the roux.
+Obviously, vegan gravy is not turkey gravy.
+However you can use this recipe, substituting vegan vegetable broth for the liquid, and 1/4 cup of vegan butter (plant-based) to make the roux.

 My favorite vegan gravy is made with mushroom broth!